hebcal/hebcal/README.md

 <dd>Prints a shorter version of this manpage, with comments on each option.
 <dt>hebcal info
 <dd>Prints the version number and default values of the program.
-<dt>hebcal DST
-<dd>Prints a list of available daylight savings time schemes, suitable as arguments to the −Z DST option.
 <dt>hebcal cities
 <dd>Prints a list of cities which hebcal knows about, suitable as arguments to the −C city option.
 If your city does not appear on this list, put the necessary defaults in the DST_OPTS environment variable.
 <dt>hebcal copying